alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

-    "subscriptionName": "Name of the Azure subscription the DSG environment is deployed in", "dsgId": "A short ID to identify the management environment", "domain": "The fully qualified domain name for the DSG environment", "netbiosname": "A short name to use as the local name for the domain.
-This must be 15 characters or less", "ipPrefix": "The three octet IP address prefix for the Class A range used by the management environemnt", "rdsAllowedSources": "A comma-separated string of Turing IP addresses ('193.60.220.253,193.60.220.240') for Tier 2 production DSGs and 'Internet' for test DSGs and production sandbox", "computeVmImageType": "The name of the Compute VM image (most commonly 'Ubuntu')", "computeVmImageVersion": "The version of the Compute VM image (e.g. 0.0.2019032100)", "packageMirrorIpPypi": "IP address of the internal PyPI mirror (e.g 10.1.0.20)", "packageMirrorIpCran": "IP address of the internal CRAN mirror (e.g 10.1.0.21)" }
+    "subscriptionName": "Name of the Azure subscription the DSG environment is deployed in", "dsgId": "A short ID to identify the management environment", "domain": "The fully qualified domain name for the DSG environment", "shmId": "The short ID for the SHM segment to deploy against", "netbiosname": "A short name to use as the local name for the domain.
+This must be 15 characters or less", "ipPrefix": "The three octet IP address prefix for the Class A range used by the management environemnt", "rdsAllowedSources": "A comma-separated string of Turing IP addresses ('193.60.220.253,193.60.220.240') for Tier 2 production DSGs and 'Internet' for test DSGs and production sandbox", "computeVmImageType": "The name of the Compute VM image (most commonly 'Ubuntu')", "computeVmImageVersion": "The version of the Compute VM image (e.g. 0.0.2019032100)" }
 ```